Beermann – an award winning law firm dominating the divorce and family law practice since 1958.

 Our divorce lawyers are consistently recognized with awards for their excellence in practice.

-In 2020, U.S. News & World Report awarded Beermann a Tier 1 ranking, a title reserved for the “Best Family Law Firms” in the state exhibiting the highest levels of skill, professionalism, and integrity.
-This marks the tenth year in a row Beermann has received this prestigious designation, reflecting the highest degree of respect of other leading lawyers and clients in the legal community.
+In 2023, U.S. News & World Report awarded Beermann a Tier 1 ranking, a title reserved for the “Best Family Law Firms” in the state exhibiting the highest levels of skill, professionalism, and integrity.
+This marks the twelfth year in a row Beermann has received this prestigious designation, reflecting the highest degree of respect of other leading lawyers and clients in the legal community.

 In addition to our U.S. News & World Report rankings, Beermann’s lawyers are consistently recognized for their work and professionalism in the field, receiving accolades by Leading Lawyers, Super Lawyers, the Law Bulletin, Crain’s Chicago Business, and many other legal and business publications.